aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

    credentials to make AWS calls. {{% alias service=IAM %}} roles provide an easy way to distribute and manage credentials on multiple {{% alias service=EC2 %}} instances.

-1. Use a shared credentials file.
+1. Use shared credentials or config files.

-   This credentials file is the same one used by other SDKs and the {{% alias tools=CLI %}}.
+   The credentials and config files can be shared across other AWS SDKs and {{% alias service=CLI %}}.
-   If you're already using a shared credentials file, you can also use it for this purpose.
+   As a security best practice, we recommend using credentials file for setting sensitive values such as access key IDs and secret keys.
+Here are the [formatting requirements](https://docs.aws.amazon.com/credref/latest/refdocs/file-format.html) for each of these files.

 4. Use environment variables.